hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/campaign/_examples/header.md

 4. **Comprehensive Coverage:** The test `test_syspath_append` now covers both expected cases: a successful append to `sys.path` and an unexpected exception (if any).

-5. **Example Usage:** The test `test_dir_root_calculation` provides a meaningful example of testing different scenarios, demonstrating that the `dir_root` calculation works with valid and invalid inputs.
+5. **Example Usage:** The test `test_dir_root_calculation` provides a meaningful example of testing different scenarios, demonStarting that the `dir_root` calculation works with valid and invalid inputs.

 **How to Run:**